meeDamian/meeDamian.github.io/_posts/hello.md

 publish/deploy from terminal.

 I had to do some cleanup there, update & fix some dependencies and rewrite parts of it to [a better language](http://coffeescript.org/).
-Later I've created a new [Heroku](https://www.heroku.com/) instance, moved my domain to a heroku Add-on called [pointDNS](https://addons.heroku.com/pointdns), did `git push heroku`, and it worked great :).
+Later, I've created a new [Heroku](https://www.heroku.com/) instance, moved my domain to a heroku Add-on called [pointDNS](https://addons.heroku.com/pointdns), did `git push heroku`, and it worked great :).
 I still have some styling to do, though...

 So let's go through it step by step (`WARNING` that may be boring if you don't like details):